 Website dedicated to helping designers with accessibility issues.
 “Accessify” is the verb to “make accessible.”

 North America’s largest fully integrated production house for all types of alternative format media from braille to captioning.

-Aging In Place Technology Watch
+Aging and Health Technology Watch

 A market research firm that provides thought leadership, analysis and guidance about technologies and services that enable boomers and seniors to remain longer in their home of choice.

 Information on computer access solutions for individuals with disabilities.

 The mission of ATIA is to serve as the collective voice of the Assistive Technology industry so that the best products and services are delivered to people with disabilities.
 ATIA represents the interests of its members to business, government, education, and the many agencies that serve people with disabilities.

 The Association of Assistive Technology Act Programs (ATAP) is a national, member-based organization, comprised of state Assistive Technology Act Programs funded under the Assistive Technology Act (AT Act).

 Automatic Sync Technologies is a provider of automated captioning, audio synchronization, and audio/video search tools for webcasting, DVD, and broadcasting applications.
 Automatic Sync Technologies provides clients with solutions for synchronized multimedia with quick turnaround and unsurpassed quality.

 These guidelines, based on decades of experience by The Described and Captioned Media Program – DCMP (previously called Captioned Films and Videos Program), provide a review of captioning research, and examination of standards developed by various captioning vendors.
 The guidelines are also useful to media producers/distributors and others who are considering captioning their products or learning about captioning.
 Some background information and rationale are included for the novice.